The University of Texas at San Antonio School of Public Health Policies and Procedures

 Withdrawal

-Permission for withdrawal from UT SPHS A may be granted by the Associate Dean of Academic, Faculty, and Student Affairs upon concurrence by the department chair of the program.
+Permission for withdrawal from UTSPHSA may be granted by the Associate Dean for AFSA upon concurrence by the department chair of the program.
 Students who wish to withdraw must complete and sign the Student Clearance Form (available electronically in My Student Center).
-The form will route to the department chair and the Associate Dean of Academic, Faculty, and Student Affairs (or their designee).
+The form will be routed to the department chair and the Associate Dean for AFSA.

-In the case of withdrawal, before grades have been assigned (and thus the dropping of all courses), the grading symbol W will be recorded for each course not completed.
-In the case of withdrawal after the midpoint of the course through the end of a semester, the appropriate grade will be recorded for each completed course.
+In the case of withdrawal, before grades have been assigned (and thus the dropping of all courses), the grading symbol "W" will be recorded for each course not completed.

 An application for readmission by a student who has previously withdrawn is subject to the same requirements, procedures, and acceptance considerations that apply to first-time applicants.